xy-241/CS-Notes/content/OS/Memory/Segmentation Fault.md

 ## Ways to Handle
 ---
-### Use Rust
-- Rust checks the index with the the range the program can access, if out of range, exit immediately with helpful error message instead of continuing and cause Segmentation Fault
+- Use [[Rust]], Rust checks the index with the the range the program can access, if out of range, exit immediately with helpful error message instead of continuing and cause Segmentation Fault